Bible Reading Plan 2018

 In effect we are standing alongside those people who met Jesus face-to-face in his earthly ministry.
 We can hear his words, see his reactions – and observe how those whom He met responded to him.
 Yet these readings are not meant to simply place us in the role of spectators—although as even as spectators we may well find ourselves ‘amazed’ at Jesus, just as many of those who met Him during His earthly ministry were.
 Our readings are not an academic study; they go further and call on us to be participants in the events: to be taught, challenged, rebuked, and encouraged by Jesus.

 Above all, however they are invitations to deeper intimacy with God the Father through Jesus—whether that is the start of a relationship or a new stage in a long-standing relationship.

 In this plan we have focussed on shorter readings.
 These shorter readings may be good ones for meditating on– or trying to commit to memory.
 They are also meant to be provocative… what is God saying to you through these verses.
 So you may find it helpful to follow this simple 4-step approach to get the most out of our daily readings – PRAY

 P-ray.
 Clear your mind of your busy-ness by contemplating God’s greatness, asking forgiveness for anything that’s spoiling your relationship with Him and then thanking Him for His wonderful love for you in Jesus.
 Then ask the Holy Spirit to speak through what you are about to read.

 R-ead.
 Don’t be casual or rush through your reading – read according to a plan and meditate prayerfully as you go.

 A-nalyze.
 Or think.
-Perhaps identify a key verse or phrase that sticks for that day and jot it down where you’ll see it regularly.
+Perhaps identify a key phrase that sticks for that day and jot it down where you’ll see it regularly.

 You can download the plan here